Fleas on Cats: Symptoms, Natural Treatment, and Prevention

 Step Three: Treat Your Yard

-Whether your cat lives outdoors full-time or sashays in and out throughout the day, you'll want to use flea spray for yard to make sure the pests you've worked so hard to get rid of in your home don't become a problem again.
-You'll need to apply the flea treatment twice within seven to 10 days of eliminate the pest life cycle.
+Whether your cat lives outdoors full-time or sashays in and out throughout the day, you'll want to use Flea & Tick Control for Yard + Garden to make sure the pests you've worked so hard to get rid of in your home don't become a problem again.
+You'll need to apply the flea treatment twice within 7-10 days to eliminate the pest life cycle.

 It's easy to be thorough about eradicating fleas when they're an active problem.
 But unless you want all that time and effort to be a waste, a little maintenance and willpower is required to keep them away.
-Thankfully, Wondercide products are gentle enough to use as frequently as needed, but powerful enough to only require intermittent applications.
-Outdoor prevention should be applied every 30 to 45 days during flea season, or after heavy rain.
+Outdoor prevention should be applied every 30-45 days during flea season, or after heavy rain.
 Indoor prevention can be applied once or twice a week, or as often as needed.

 Here are a few other tips for preventing fleas — because blocking fleas is much easier (and less itchy) than having to cleanse your pets, home, and yard to get rid of them.
 It's also more cost-effective.

-- Cats can contract fleas from other domestic animals.
-Anytime your cat visits the vet, a boarding facility, or someone else's house, be sure to spray her down as soon as you return her home.
+Cats can contract fleas from other domestic animals.
+Anytime your cat visits the vet, a boarding facility, or someone else's house, be sure to spray it down as soon as you return it home.
 Wash any belongings that made the trip, too.

-- If your cat spends significant time outdoors, do a round of flea spray every time she comes back inside, especially during flea season.
+If your cat spends significant time outdoors, do a round of flea spray every time it comes back inside, especially during flea season.

-- Bathing a cat isn't always easy, but if your cat is amenable to it, use warm water and a gentle flea-tick-natural-shampoo-bar-for-pets-with-citronella-geraniumflea and tick shampoo bar.
+Bathing a cat isn't always easy, but if your cat is amenable to it, use warm water and a gentle Flea & Tick Shampoo Bar.
 The citronella and geranium gently repel insects.

-- Use a dehumidifier.
+Use a dehumidifier.
 As we mentioned, fleas flourish in humid environments.
-If you can keep the humidity in your home below 50 percent, it will kill fleas at all life stages: egg, larva, pupa, and adult.
+If you can keep the humidity in your home below 50%, it will kill fleas at all life stages: egg, larva, pupa, and adult.